matthiask/406.ch/posts/20250910-weeknotes.md

 I'm having a slow week after the last wisdom tooth extraction.
 Finally!
 I'm slowly recuperating from that.

-Also, I'm trying to split up the blog posts a bit and writing more standalone pieces instead of putting everything into weeknotes.
-This seems like a good idea to publish more, and should also help me when I try to find a particular piece of writing later.
+I'm trying to split up the blog posts a bit and writing more standalone pieces instead of putting everything into weeknotes.
+Publishing more focussed pieces sounds like a good thing and should also help me with finding my own writing later.

 ## Releases